vastgroup/vast-tools/README.md

 ### Alignment

-In this step, reads are first aligned against a reference genome to obtain unmapped reads, followed by splice junction libraries.
+In this step, reads are first aligned against a reference genome to obtain unmapped reads, and these are then aligned to predefined splice junction libraries.
 Unmapped reads are saved in the output directory as ``<sample>-<length>-e.fq``, where ``sample`` is the sample name and ``length`` is the trimmed read length (e.g. 50).
 The input reads can be compressed (via gzip) or uncompressed.